Walter McGowan

 He was the son of Thomas McGowan, who had boxed under the name of "Joe Gans".

 He was a skillful boxer, who showed brilliant footwork and knew how to use the ring.
 However, he suffered throughout his career with cuts, often having fights stopped despite being ahead on points.
-Without this failing, he would have had an even more successful career.

 Amateur career

 McGowan won the 1961 Amateur Boxing Association British flyweight title, when boxing out of the Royal Albert ABC.

 He suffered only two defeats in 124 amateur bouts.